 Lodging cancellations are handled directly by your hotel subject to its specific policies.
 Be sure also to advise Renaissance Weekend of cancellation.

 As Renaissance Weekends resume – and celebrate their 40th anniversary – ensuring all participants' safety while fostering the gatherings' spirit is our foremost objective.
 The Renaissance team, and our host venues, have sought authoritative counsel on infection precautions.
 Renaissance has adopted specific policies and protocols to address public-health concerns and ensure all participants' well-being.
 As each weekend approaches, policies and protocols are adapted according to current conditions.

 This plan reflects consultations with Renaissance Weekend attendees who are public health authorities, who will continue to advise us.
 Closer to each Weekend’s start, such experts' recommendations, the virus' resurgence or mutations, local conditions, or legislation may prompt adjustment of the guidelines.

-Our principal meeting-places will deploy special disinfection procedures and other protective measures.
+The Omni Parker House will deploy special disinfection procedures and other protective measures, but please note that the hotel does not have outdoor space suitable for programs and/or meals.
 Depending on conditions at the time, the program and meeting-room designations may be altered to allow more space for physical distancing.
 All registrants will be required to sign a waiver-of-liability agreement.

 To an even greater degree than before, participants' understanding, flexibility, and regard for each other will be instrumental to their individual experiences and the gathering's success.
 If the organizers are not comfortable with public health conditions or the adequacy of safety precautions reasonably in advance of the event, Renaissance Weekend will be cancelled, and registrants will have the options of transferring payment to a future Weekend or receiving a full refund.